The Origin of High Energy Emission in the Young Radio Source PKS 1718-649

 The expanding radio lobe model can successfully reproduce the bulk of the high-energy emission of \pks.
 The IC scattering of the UV photons (presumably from an inner accretion flow) can account for the \fermi/LAT observational constraints, while the IC scattering of the infrared photons detected from the direction of \pks, presumably due to the emission of a dusty environment in the galactic center, contributes to the source's X-ray emission.
 We found that the contributions to the high energy emission of \pks\ coming from the IC scattering of the optical (galaxy) and synchrotron photons are negligible.
-The parameters of our final model are collected in Table~\ref{tab:sed} and the model SED is plotted in Figure~\ref{fig:sed}.
-Below we describe our modeling rationale and results in detail.
+The variable parameters of our final models are collected in Table~\ref{tab:sed} and the model SEDs are plotted in Figure~\ref{fig:sed}.
+Below we describe in detail our modeling rationale and results.

 Models with $Q(\gamma)$ in the form of a single power-law function were found to substantially overestimate the $\gamma$-ray emission and they failed to reproduce the observed $\gamma$-ray photon index.
 Thus, we concluded that the $\fermi$/LAT constraints require that the energy distribution of the electrons injected into the lobes of this source has a broken power-law form.